SiteLetter vs UptimeRobot

 Cron heartbeats, ping (ICMP), TCP and UDP port checks, DNS record monitoring, custom HTTP methods and headers for Basic Auth and authenticated APIs - plus a public REST API on every tier.
 SiteLetter monitors public-facing pages only and the API is post-launch roadmap.

 For DevOps teams, infrastructure operators, hobby and personal sites, open source projects, and any single-purpose uptime use case, UptimeRobot remains the better tool today.
-We say that here because we mean it.
+I say that because I mean it.

 When to pick which